dwyl/learn-elixir/code-reuse-hexpm.md

 `assert Quotes.hello() == :world`
 but the difference is that the doctest example will be included in the module/function's documentation.
+Always keep in mind that people using your code (_including yourself_) might not read the tests, but they will rely on the docs so writing doctests are an excellent step.

+Change the `hello` function back to what it was before
+(_returning `:world`_)
+and let's move on.

+Before we can return quotes,
+we need _source_ a bank of quotes!

 ### Get Quotes!

-Now that we have the basics of an Elixir project, our next task is to create (_or find_) a database of quotes.
+Now that we have the basics of an Elixir project, our next task is to create (_or find_) a list of quotes.

-We could _manually_ compile our list of quotes by combing through a few popular quotes websites.
+We could _manually_ compile our list of quotes by combing through a few popular quotes websites. e.g:

 + Wikiquote: https://en.wikiquote.org/wiki/Motivation
 + Brainyquote: https://www.brainyquote.com/topics/motivational-quotes
 + Goodreads: https://www.goodreads.com/quotes

-_Or_ we can supply our favourite search engine with specific targeted keywords. e.g:
+_Or_ we can feed our favourite search engine with specific targeted keywords. e.g:
 "***inspirational quotes database json free***"